awsdocs/amazon-application-discovery-user-guide/doc_source/discovered_servers.md

 #### Visualize Amazon Athena Data<a name="port-query-to-visualization"></a>

-To visualize your data, port a query to a program such as Amazon QuickSight or other open\-source visualization tools such as Cytoscape, yEd, or Gelphi to render network diagrams, summary charts, and other graphical elements\.
-When this method is used, connect to Athena through the visualization program so that it can access your collected data as a source to produce the visuals\.
+To visualize your data, a query can be ported to a visualization program such as Amazon QuickSight or other open\-source visualization tools such as Cytoscape, yEd, or Gelphi\.
+Use these tools to render network diagrams, summary charts, and other graphical representations\.
+When this method is used, you connect to Athena through the visualization program so that it can access your collected data as a source to produce the visualization\.

 **To visualize your Amazon Athena data using Amazon QuickSight**